Setono/MetaConversionsApiBundle/README.md

 composer require setono/meta-conversions-api-bundle
 ```

-This will install the bundle and enable it if you're using Symfony Flex.
-If you're not using Flex, add the bundle
-manually to `bundles.php` instead.
+This also installs the [Bot Detection Bundle](https://github.com/Setono/BotDetectionBundle) which is used to filter bot requests.

-If you want to handle consent (i.e. cookie/gdpr consent), you can use the [consent bundle](https://github.com/Setono/ConsentBundle), by installing it:
+If you want to handle consent (i.e. cookie/GDPR consent), you can use the [consent bundle](https://github.com/Setono/ConsentBundle), by installing it:

 ```shell
 composer require setono/consent-bundle